CODE FOR STUDENT RIGHTS, RESPONSIBILITIES AND CONDUCT

 - DISCIPLINARY PROBATION: Written notice that continuation or repetition of conduct found wrongful, during a designated period of time not exceeding one year, will be cause for more severe disciplinary action such as suspension or expulsion.

-- LOSS OF PRIVILEGES: The Student is excluded from participation in privileged or extracurricular institutional activities, including intercollegiate athletics, registered student organizations, access to campus facilities, and loss of campus employment opportunities.
+- LOSS OF PRIVILEGES: The Student is excluded from participation in privileged or extracurricular institutional activities, including intercollegiate athletics, registered student organizations, access to campus facilities, and loss of campus employment opportunities for a specified period of time.

 - SUSPENSION FROM COURSE(S): Separation of the Student from participation in particular course(s) for a period of time not to exceed one semester.